tqchen07/MMBeans/README.md

 The MMBeans_function.R script contains the VI algorithm for the MMBeans model, while simulation_example.R demonstrates how to implement MMBeans.

 # Reference
-Chen, Tianqi, Chichun Tan, Hongyu Zhao, Todd Constable, Sarah Yip, and Yize Zhao (2023).
+Tianqi Chen, Chichun Tan, Hongyu Zhao, Todd Constable, Sarah Yip, and Yize Zhao (2023).
 Bayesian subtyping for multi-state brain functional connectome with application on adolescent brain cognition.